-If students need more practice, have them create 5 fragments and exchange it with a shoulder partner.
-Their shoulder partner then makes them complete sentences!
-Share with whole group!
-Then I like to have independent practice to see if each student understands fragments and complete sentences.
+Then I like to have some sort of independent practice to see if each student understands fragments and complete sentences.
 Either provide fragments for students to put into complete sentences or provide fragments and complete sentences and have students identify them.
 Task cards are a good way for practicing in centers.
 You are welcome to use the fragment samples found below when creating practice for your class.

 I hope this helps you in your classroom!

-Do you need a complete NO PREP Paragraph Unit?
+Do you need a complete NO PREP Sentence Structure AND Paragraph Unit?
 There are anchor charts, interactive notebooks pages, practice worksheets, task cards, assessents and more for each of the following: Complete Sentences, Fragments, Run-Ons, Topic Sentences, Rockin Beginnings, Indents, Relevant Details, Transition Words, Closing Sentences, and Clinchers!
-As a Bonus- Indents lesson, hamburger graphic organizer, and assessment!
+As a Bonus- hamburger graphic organizer, and cumulative assessment!